MJoergen/nexys4ddr/offloader/Episodes/ep02_-_Hex_Digits/README.md

 * From the pixel counters, calculate which character number we are currently displaying.
 Since the screen contains 80x60 characters, this will be a number from 0 to 4799.
-This takes place in lines 123-128.
+This takes place in lines 122-127.

-* From the character nunber, determine which part of the input signal hex\_i to display.
+* From the character number, determine which part of the input signal hex\_i to display.
 I've chosen to start at the top left corner of the screen, and use the first 64 characters of the top row to display the signal.
-Since I want the MSB to be in the top left corner, I need to invert the index.
-All this takes place in lines 130-134, and gives us the value of the 4-bit nibble.
+Since we want the MSB to be in the top left corner, we need to invert the index.
+All this takes place in lines 129-133, and gives us the value of the 4-bit nibble.

 * Now we must determine which ASCII character to use to represent this 4-bit value.
-Here we just choose the characters '0' to '9' followed by 'A' to 'F'.
-This takes place in lines 136-140.
+Here we just choose the usual characters '0' to '9' followed by 'A' to 'F'.
+This takes place in lines 135-139.

 * Finally, we must calculate the address into the font ROM.
 This address consists of the ASCII character (8 bits) concatenated with the lowest three bits of the